Cookies on this website

 Public engagement

 Science is not only about developing new knowledge but also about using that knowledge in ways that are beneficial; taking responsibility for communicating science in balanced and effective ways.
 I regularly give keynotes and workshops on MBCT and compassion for a range of organisations.
 These have included national associations (e.g., Australia, Netherlands, New Zealand, Norway, Sweden, United States), public and third sector organisations (UK National Health Service, schools), as well as policy and governmental groups (e.g. Cumberland Lodge, UK All Party Parliamentary Groups).
-My work has been covered in numerous media outlets including New Scientist, Nature, Scientific AmericanTimes Educational SupplementCBS, MaccleansNew Statesman, Le Monde, der Zeit, the Telegraph, the Guardian, the BBC and many others.
-I have authored blogs for the Oxford Mindfulness Centre, NIHR Dissemination Centre and the Huffington Post.
-I am privileged to work with a range of groups who are skilled in public engagement, including the National Mental Elf, Present Moment podcasts, Voices from Oxford, Catalyst It Gets Brighter and science programmes such as Trust Me I'm a Doctor.
+My work has been covered in numerous media outlets including Nature, Scientific AmericanTimes Educational SupplementCBS, MaccleansNew Statesman, Le Monde, der Zeit, the Telegraph, the Guardian, the BBC and many others.
+I am privileged to work with a range of groups who are skilled in public engagement, including the National Mental Elf, Present Moment podcasts, Voices from Oxford, science programmes such as Trust Me I'm a Doctor., and blogs sites such as the Huffington Post.

 Brief biography